BorislavBorisov22/vue-3-reactivity/README.md

-### Sample implementation of the Vue 3 reactivity system based on the course at VueMastery and with a few tweaks of mine.
+### Sample implementation of the Vue 3 reactivity system based on the VueMastery course and with a few tweaks of mine.